 Sjögren’s syndrome is characterized by chronic inflammation of the glands that produce saliva and tears.
 An important method for establishing the diagnosis is to take a biopsy of the salivary glands in order to determine whether inflammation is present, and if so, its type and severity.
 The minor salivary glands just under the inner surface of the lip are the most accessible of these glands.
 (These are the “cobblestones” that you can feel when you rub your tongue along the inner surface of your lower lip.)
 In performing a lip biopsy, the surgeon typically makes a shallow 1/2 inch wide incision on either side of the inner lip after numbing the area with a local anesthetic.
 Approximately 5-7 glands are then gently removed with sterile tweezers.
 The incision is then closed with resorbable sutures.
 There may be soreness of your lip for a few days after the surgery.
 Approximately 1-2% of individuals will notice numbness of the lip in the area of the surgery for a period of 2-3 months.

-For more information about what to expect, how to prepare and instructions after the biopsy click this link: Lip Biopsy Info
+For more information about what to expect, how to prepare, and instructions for after the biopsy please follow this link: Lip Biopsy Info